TriCrose/ntfs2xattr/README.md

 You can also add the "Date Created (NTFS)" column to the file browser column headers:

 ![Column Headers Screenshot](img/column_headers.png)

+Though this will only set it for the current directory.
+To apply it across all directories, you can go to `Edit->Preferences->List Columns` and add it there.

 ## Tests
 ### Unit tests